seemasm20-source/networking-labs/04-tcp-ip-network-troubleshooting/project 2-ip addressing/dhcp-lease-failure.md

-## Step 6: Create the DHCP failure
+## Step 6: Create the DHCP failure in Router

-Go back to Router0

 enable